Tanda Tula

 We did not set out to build a legacy.
 We set out to build something true.
 And perhaps that is the only way a real legacy is ever built – not by aiming at it directly, but by committing, day after day, to doing things with care and with conscience, and trusting that the accumulation of those choices will amount to something worth passing on.

-This year, we turn fifty.
-And for the first time, we are turning around to look at what we have built.
+This year, as we prepare to turn fifty, we turn around to look at what we have built.

 What legacy means to us

 The dictionary will tell you that a legacy is something handed down from the past – money, property, a situation inherited from those who came before.
 There is truth in that.
-But when we use the word here, we mean something both simpler and larger.
+But when we use the word here, we mean something different.

 A legacy, to us, is a wilderness that is healthier today than it was when we first walked into it.
 It is a tracker whose father learned these paths before him, and whose son will learn them after.
 It is a woman on our team who was illiterate when she joined us, and who now reads to her grandchildren at night.
 It is a guest who came here as a young couple thirty years ago, and who arrived last season with their adult children and their grandchildren in tow, wanting them to feel what they had once felt.